Stories of Excellence–Chris Yockey

 In August 2017, Yockey was honored with the R.D.
 Grier Excellence in Education award for her work promoting excellence in the classroom, through student support services and in curriculum design.
 Beyond her work with The Write Place, her efforts in aligning DRE curriculum requirements to minimize barriers to student completion has gained attention at the state level.
 For Yockey, a passion for student success encompasses all parts of the educational experience.
 Her love of literature, cultivated as a student at Mitchell, has transformed into her dedication as a faculty member.
 She plans to continue sowing the seeds of lifelong learning for many years to come.

 Find your passion and become a lifelong learner at Mitchell!
 Gain a new skill or expand your career opportunities through our short-term Continuing Education programs.
 Explore degrees, diploma and certificate programs Mitchell offers and find out how to apply.
-For additional support, speak to a counselor at (704) 878-3242 or firstname.lastname@example.org.
+For additional support, speak to an advisor at (704) 978-5493 or firstname.lastname@example.org.